SyahrulNazri/sd-training/Readme.md

 ## Day4
 ### Topic - GLS,Blocking vs non-blocking and Synthesis-Simulation mismatch

+### Topic-Introdcution to GLS,Synthesis-Simulation mismatch and Blocking/Non-blocking statements
  * **Notes from the lecture video**

  >**GLS Concept and Flow Using Iverilog**